dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3.md

 Ideally this is set as an init container or something, but for now this is fine.

-Scale down the Authentik Deployment to 0, or just deploy the PV manually via ArgoCD first before the Deployment.
+Scale down the `authentik-server` Deployment to 0 (you can do this in ArgoCD UI or via the CLI), or just deploy the PV manually via ArgoCD first before the Deployment.

 Run the following:
 ```